jashsanghvi9/test/README.md

-# test
-for testing and learning
+This is purly for learning and understanding how to work with Git.
+Hands-on learning is the best way to learn.